Events & Announcements - What’s coming soon

 Education is in the midst of a transformation in BC and New Westminster Schools is embracing the change.

 When kindergarten kids across the district, for instance, take up hammers and drills to make boxes, benches, and birdhouses, they’re gaining not only practical skills, but problem-solving and design thinking skills too.

-Gary Pattern is a Technical Education teacher; he has 30 mobile toolcarts that he’s been taking to elementary schools throughout the district this year to introduce students to maker culture.
+Gary Pattern is a Technical Education teacher; he has 30 mobile toolcarts that he’s been taking to elementary schools throughout the district this past year to introduce students to maker culture.

 During his time with Lord Kelvin elementary school kids in November, he asked them to think about what it must be like for birds to go hungry in winter.

 The children empathized with the challenge the birds faced, talked about the problem together, came up with some solutions, and drew up prototypes of what their ideas might look like.

 In the process, they were shifting between abstract and concrete thinking, engaging in experimentation, and collaborating together – guided by what’s known as the “Stanford Design Thinking Process Model.”

 The skills the students are learning in kindergarten will take them to Grade 12 and beyond.

 The hands-on approach to learning is key at the middle and high school levels too.